Dejan Pikula

-Dejan Pikula (born 31 July 1969) is a Serbian chess player who holds the titles of Grandmaster (GM) (2002) and FIDE Trainer (2017).
+Dejan Pikula (Serbian Cyrillic: Дејан Пикула, born 31 July 1969) is a Serbian chess player who holds the titles of Grandmaster (GM) (2002) and FIDE Trainer (2017).
 FR Yugoslavia Chess Championship winner (2001).

 Biography

 In 2001, Dejan Pikula shared 1st place in FR Yugoslavia Chess Championship and awarded national chess champion title.
 In 2003, he won bronze medal in Serbia and Montenegro Chess Championship.
 In 2006, Dejan Pikula shared 1st place with Branko Damljanović in Serbia and Montenegro Chess Championship but lost the additional match for champion title.
 In 2007, he won Central Serbia Chess Championship.

 Dejan Pikula played for Yugoslavia in the Chess Olympiad: